 6. Monitoring

-6.1 We will monitor the progress of the project and complete any reports you require using the forms available, providing we may lawfully provide the information requested and have received all necessary consents (if any) required to provide such information
+6.1 We will monitor the progress of the project and complete any reports you require using the forms available, providing we may lawfully provide the information requested and have received all necessary consents (if any) required to provide such information.

 6.2 We will update you on progress of the project on request and will send you any further information you may ask for about the project or about our organisation, and its activities, the number of users and other beneficiaries and such other information as you may require from time to time you may use this information to monitor or publicise the project and/or evaluate your grant programme.